jordan-cutler/tech-gpt-prompts/README.md

 6. Meeting Summarizer Coach
 7. Transcript Rehearsal Coach

+## Prompt assumptions
+1. Large context windows are assumed.
+If you're using free AI models, I recommend [Claude](https://claude.ai/new) over ChatGPT because it performs better and supports larger context windows on the free version.
+If you try the prompts using ChatGPT free version, it might tell you the prompt is too long.

 ## Contributing

 In general, this is an open-for-viewing, closed-for-contribution personal prompt repository that I'm sharing with my readers of the [High Growth Engineer Newsletter](https://read.highgrowthengineer.com/).